vikash315kr/liferay-dxp-workspace/README.md

 # liferay-dxp-workspace

 # To deploy module automatically in liferay tomcat server
-- modify gradle-local.properties
+modify gradle-local.properties

 liferay.workspace.home.dir=<provide-liferay-tomcat-server-path>

-# Module avaiable
+# Module available
 sample-web - Please configure this portlet to make it visible to all users.

 To know more about how to create this portlet, refer this link